 After validating with contacts throughout the public sector, CSDC emerged as a leading case management vendor, and in fact the leading FOI vendor.

-CSDC specialized in FOI was an important decision criterion, but the fact that the Health Region would also be able to manage newly mandated legislation within the same tool was the deciding factor in finalizing on CSDC’s AccessPro Suite.
+The fact that CSDC specialized in FOI was an important decision criterion, but also the fact that the Health Region would be able to manage newly mandated legislation with the same tool was the deciding factor in choosing CSDC’s AccessPro Suite.
 Explains Mr. Stephens: “We knew we were aligning with the Canadian Federal Government standard for managing FOI operations.
 CSDC AccessPro Suite provided an out-of-the-box solution for FOI case management.
 This meant that we could turn our focus towards tailoring a solution for our HIPA requirements.”

 He adds “Without CSDC, we may have never taken the time to do the process mapping to the degree that we did.
 CSDC Process Analysts actually helped interpret for us what was brand new legislation at the time.
 In doing so, they were able to get us up to speed quickly and onto the business of overseeing privacy related activity within the region.”